Discover the career path of Thom Tillis, from the first major opportunity to industry-changing achievements.

 In 2013, Thom Tillis was unanimously reelected as Speaker of the North Carolina House.

-In 2014, Thom Tillis appealed a ruling that North Carolina Amendment 1, which banned same-sex marriage and civil unions, was unconstitutional.
+In 2014, Thom Tillis appealed a ruling that North Carolina Amendment 1 was unconstitutional.

-In 2014, Thom Tillis was elected to the Senate, defeating Democratic incumbent Kay Hagan.
+In 2014, Thom Tillis was elected to the United States Senate, defeating Democratic incumbent Kay Hagan.

-In 2014, the NRA Political Victory Fund spent $4.4 million during Thom Tillis's Senate campaign, with half in support of Tillis and half in opposition to Hagan.
+In 2014, during Thom Tillis' Senate campaign, the National Rifle Association Political Victory Fund (NRA-PVF) spent $4.4 million, half in support of Tillis and half in opposition to Hagan.

 In 2015, Thom Tillis voted for an amendment to a non-binding resolution that would allow same-sex married couples living in states that do not recognize same-sex marriage to have access to government resources.

-Since 2015, Thom Tillis has been a member of the Senate Whistleblower Protection Caucus, which raises awareness for protections against retaliation for private and government employees reporting wrongdoing.
+Since 2015, Thom Tillis has been a member of the Senate Whistleblower Protection Caucus, which raises awareness of the need for protections against retaliation for employees who report wrongdoing.

 In 2016, after the Orlando nightclub shooting, Thom Tillis voted for Republican bills to increase funding for the federal background check system and delay gun sales for 72 hours for individuals on the terrorist watchlist, but against Democratic bills to ban individuals on the terrorist watchlist from purchasing a gun and require background checks at gun shows and during online sales.